 Would you be more comfortable handling market ups and downs if you knew your savings would be protected?

-Roth IRAs have a number of attractive characteristics: there are no age limits on making contributions as long as a person has earned income, funds can be withdrawn tax free, and distributions are not required at age 72.
-Individuals can let their money grow in a Roth tax free during their lifetimes, leaving whatever is left in their accounts at death to heirs.
-For these reasons, many traditional IRA owners take advantage of an opportunity the IRS gives them to convert traditional IRAs to Roth IRAs.
-Qualified plans, tax-sheltered annuities (TSAs), and government plans also can be converted to a Roth IRA.
+IRA annuities have a number of attractive characteristics: there are no age limits on making contributions as long as a person has earned income, funds can be withdrawn tax-deferred, and distributions are not required at age 72.
+Individuals can let their money grow in an IRA annuity tax-deferred during their lifetime, leaving whatever is left in their accounts at death to their heirs.
+For these reasons, many traditional IRA owners take advantage of an opportunity the IRS gives them to convert traditional IRAs to IRA annuities.
+Qualified plans, tax-sheltered annuities (TSAs), and government plans also can be converted to an annuity.

-Converting to a Roth IRA is a fairly easy procedure.
+Converting to an IRA annuity is a fairly easy procedure.
 Our services are customized to meet the specific needs of each client.
 We work collaboratively throughout the entire process and guarantee measurable results.
 Contact us to find out how we can help you today.

 It's Never Too Early To Start Planning For Retirement